60 Days Dubai Visa — Single Entry Visit Visa 2026

 This visa is right for you if:

-• You are planning a single, continuous stay of more than 30 days
+• You're planning a single, continuous stay of more than 30 days

-• You will not be leaving the UAE at any point during your trip
+• You won't be leaving the UAE at any point during your trip

 • You want to avoid the cost and paperwork of a mid-trip extension